keithalewis/papers/git.md

 This creates a copy of a git _repository_.
 The repository can be the path to a repository on a filesystem or a URL to another computer.

+If you are using [GitHub](https://github.com) the repository URL will look something like `https://github.com/_accountname_/_repostory_.git, where _accountname_ is the name of the github account and _repository_ is the name of a repository in the account.

 The clone is completely independent of the original repository but git makes it possible to synchronize changes between repositories.